Courseography/courseography/README.md

 ### Running front-end tests

-To run all tests, run 'yarn run test'.
-However, if you need to run a specific file or folder of tests, run 'yarn run test -- <path>'.
+To run all tests, run `$yarn run test`.
+However, if you need to run a specific file or folder of tests, run `$yarn run test -- <path>`.

 #### Developers